 This memorandum has been prepared for the assistance of clients considering creating a limited partnership in Guernsey.
 It is intended to provide only a summary of the main legal requirements and general principles applicable to the establishment and administration of limited partnerships.
 It is not intended to be comprehensive in its scope.
 It is recommended that a client seeks legal advice on any proposed transaction prior to taking steps to implement it.

 A series of briefings on other aspects of Guernsey law have been produced by Ogier and are available on request.

-The Limited Partnerships (Guernsey) Law, 1995 (as amended) (the 'Law') provides a statutory framework for the establishment and operation of limited partnerships in Guernsey.
+The Limited Partnerships (Guernsey) Law, 1995 (as amended) (the 'Law') was brought into force on 1 February 1996.
+The Law provides a comprehensive statutory framework for the establishment and operation of limited partnerships in Guernsey.

-A Guernsey limited partnership may also elect to have separate legal personality.
+A Guernsey registered limited partnership may elect to have separate legal personality.

 In most cases, the principal attraction of the limited partnership for the partners will be its tax transparency.
 The effect of this is that profits and losses of the limited partnership are attributed to the partners themselves who will be taxed according to their proportionate share of such profits and losses.

 There are two particular advantages to a partner of this tax treatment.
 Firstly, the partner is able to set off his share of any losses of the limited partnership against profits from other investments; something which is not possible in the case of an investment fund company.
 Secondly, the profits and losses of the limited partnership which are attributable to the partner will be treated for these purposes as arising in the country in which the investments of the limited partnership are made, which can enable a partner to take advantage of double tax treaties between the country of his residence and those of the investments.